-Caltrans released the 2014 California Freight Mobility Plan (CFMP) in response to AB 14 (Lowenthal, Statutes of 2013) and federal law encouraging each state to develop a comprehensive state freight plan outlining immediate and long-range plans for goods movement-related transportation investments.
+Caltrans released the 2014 California Freight Mobility Plan (CFMP) in response to Assembly Bill (AB) 14 (Lowenthal, Chapter 233, Statutes of 2013) and federal law encouraging each state to develop a comprehensive state freight plan outlining immediate and long-range plans for goods movement-related transportation investments.
 According to the CFMP, its foundational strategy is to obtain substantial, predictable, long-term freight funding.
-Without a reliable funding source, freight projects have few options.
-They must compete for traditional passenger funding, potentially increasing costs for freight shipments, compete for very limited federal freight funding, wait for another state bond program, or just not be built.
+Without a reliable funding source there are few options to fund freight projects.
+Projects must compete for traditional passenger funding, compete for very limited federal freight funding, wait for another state bond program, or just not be built.
+This funding uncertainty potentially increases costs for freight shipments.
 Obtaining new, dedicated, permanent state and federal freight funding is the highest priority need identified by the CFMP.
-The CFMP calls for new funding to apply to all freight modes and to mitigate impacts from the freight industry, including meeting air quality and greenhouse gas goals.
+The CFMP calls for new funding to apply to all freight modes and to mitigate impacts from the freight industry, including meeting air quality and greenhouse gas goals..

 The CFMP further states that the sheer magnitude of California's freight system necessitates an enormous investment in maintenance and preservation.
-While the Class-1 railroads, seaports, and airports do an admirable job of maintaining and preserving their facilities, highway and local road facilities that support both passenger and freight transportation, especially those handling the highest volumes of truck traffic, are in vital need of additional funding for maintenance and preservation.
+While the Class 1 railroads, seaports, and airports do an admirable job of maintaining and preserving their facilities, highway and local road facilities that support both passenger and freight transportation, especially those handling the highest volumes of truck traffic, are in vital need of additional funding for maintenance and preservation.